falkena/openhab-addons/bundles/org.openhab.binding.sony/README-SCALAR.md

 A common example would be a Bravia TV.
 If you start openHAB and the thing goes online without the TV being one, there is a high likelyhood that the `audio#volume-xxx` channels will not be defined.

-The first attempt to 'fix' this situation was to be able to create a thing type for the TV (that predefines the channels needed) and then to use that local thing type as the source of channels.
+An attempt to 'fix' this situation is to create a thing type for the TV (that predefines the channels needed) and then to use that local thing type as the source of channels.

 This addon defines the following directories: